Dropshipping is one of the easiest ways to start an online business, but many beginners wonder: Is dropshipping legal?

 Dropshipping platforms like Shopify may be easy to set up all on your own.
 However, when it comes to tasks like setting up your site’s legal framework, seek out the services of a legal professional.

-3. Carefully Evaluate and Choose Your Dropshipping Suppliers
+Step 3: Carefully Evaluate and Choose Your Dropshipping Suppliers

 Your choice of dropshipping suppliers can make or break your business.
 Aim for one or more with a great variety of products and reliable service delivery.
 In addition to this, consider:

-- Their legitimacy; a registered dropshipping supplier with experience in the business is always a safer bet.
+- Their Legitimacy: a registered dropshipping supplier with experience in the business is always a safer bet.

-- The authenticity and quality of their products; AliExpress, for example, offers cheap products but their quality is often wanting and their delivery times are rather lengthy.
+- The Authenticity and Quality of Their Products: AliExpress, for example, offers cheap products but their quality is often wanting and their delivery times are rather lengthy.

-- Their fulfillment capabilities- how far can your supplier deliver their products?
+- Their Fulfillment Capabilities: how far can your supplier deliver their products?
 How long will it take and how much will it cost?
 All these factors affect service delivery to your customers and are worth examining.

 Where possible, aim for a dropshipping supplier that offers a broad scope of services.
 Private labeling, white labeling, product sourcing, and even helpful resources on how to navigate dropshipping could all help you keep your business in check.